 My lawyer did nothing unless I called or emailed a minimum 4-5 times per situation and even then I had to do all the research myself to make sure everything was being covered.
 So many times I found things through my research that I would bring up to my lawyer and he’d be like “oh yeah… I didn’t think you needed that” Ummmm I kinda need a custody order in place among so many other things.
 Anyways.

 After 2.5 months I finally got my statement out with my lawyer and E was served with divorce papers.
 This whole time he never once asked to see the kids or even talk to them on the phone.
 He would only call or text me to harass me about money or that we should get back together.
 And I actually thought about it often.

 Until one day I came back to my parents house after dropping the kids off at the day home to get some things before I headed to school.
 It seemed fine at first, I walked in the front door as per usual, and no one else was home, like I expected.
 But then I saw the back patio door was open and my stomach was in my throat so fast.
 It normally takes a lot to get me scared or rattle me but when I saw that door… I can honestly say there was a fear like I’ve never known that crept in.
 I knew E had finished his shift up north recently and was in the city now but other than that I didn’t know where he was staying or what he was up to, and in that moment, I thought he had broken into my parents house.

 He obviously wasn’t anywhere in the house.
 But my mind was too far gone.
-I had been having nightmares about him stealing the kids and taking them back to Kenya.
+I had been having nightmares about him stealing the kids and taking them back to Kenya since we’d been back.
 Or breaking through my window at night and beating me to death.
-And in that moment, because of that stupid door, I felt my nightmares were alive.
+And in that moment, because of that stupid open door, I felt my nightmares had alive.

 It was that day I knew it didn’t matter how many years or ridiculous accusations or drawn out conversations it took.
 I was done with E. Forever.